 Under current law, the military grants exemption only for peacetime, and the exemptions automatically granted during the wartime are no longer known.
 In principle, therefore, it is possible that those released from the military service in peacetime would be found eligible for service during the crisis and ordered to serve in the army.
 On the other hand, those who have applied for and were dismissed from the civilian service are not obliged to serve in the army under any circumstances.
 However, they could, by law, be assigned to civilian duties under civilian authority during the war, as were other civilian servants.

 According to the law, it might be expected that the criteria for granting the exemption would still be relatively stringent.
 However, their practical application is another matter, and in recent years it has become much looser than before.
 The number of people released today is almost double than it was before the current Military and Civil Service Law, which came into force in early 2008.

 How do I apply for exemption?

-The army regional office or the civil service center may also call conscript inspected by their own doctor before the decision.
+The army regional office or the Non-military Service Center may also call conscripts inspected by their own doctor before the decision.
 The eligibility of those who have been called up for military service, but who are applying for exemption before the commencement of service, is usually determined by an additional examination in which personal presence is voluntary.
-Of course, the military authorities or the Civilian Service Center can also take the decision for exemption on their own initiative.
+Of course, the military authorities or the Non-military Service Center can also take the decision for exemption on their own initiative.

 The statement in favor for exemption must be based on a medical diagnosis defined as the basis for exemption.
 There are thousands of different diagnoses and they are listed in the army health check guide.
 The code also applies to civilian service applicants.